blech-lang/blech/README.md

     This creates a folder named with your chosen runtime id, e.g. `./src/blechc/bin/Release/net6.0/win-x64/publish` which contains all files needed for execution.
 The folder as a whole can be moved arbitrarily.
     Inside the folder invoke the binary.

     ```
     blechc
     ```
     to run the Blech compiler.

+    For MacOS you might need to enable the execution of binaries from the terminal.
+Goto Security & Privacy -> Developer Tools and allow Terminal.app to execute binaries.

 In order to **run the unit tests** execute
 ```